den-materials/angular-directives-lesson/readme.md

 <!-- Half-mast.
 Show these quickly, then jump to explanations below.
 Finally come back and ask students to copy into their app. -->

-Place this HTML anywhere inside your Angular controller:
+Place this HTML anywhere inside your `index.html` page:

 ```html
 <!-- index.html -->